Municipals

 • 1

-Source: Bloomberg L.P., as of December 31, 2024.
+Source: Bloomberg L.P., as of March 31, 2025.
 Investment grade municipal bonds are represented by Bloomberg Municipal Bond Index.
 High yield municipal bonds are represented by Bloomberg Municipal High Yield Bond Index.
 Taxable municipal bonds are represented by the Bloomberg Taxable Municipal Index.
 An investment cannot be made into an index.
+Past performance does not guarantee future results.

 • 2